 How to Boot Android into Recovery Mode

-- Press Volume down and Power keys simultaneously and hold them until you see words on your device’s screen.
+Press the “Volume down” and “Power” keys simultaneously and hold them until you see the words on the screen of your device.

-Note: if the buttons combination mentioned at the above second step didn’t work for your device, then try that step with Volume up and Power keys.
+Note: If the button combination mentioned in the second step above does not work on your device, try that step with the “Volume up” and “Power” keys.

-- Install and open the Simple Reboot app.
+Install and open the Simple Reboot app.

-- Provide the root permission.
+Provide root permission.

-You can boot Android in the recovery mode using the following command on PC (but, you need to enable USB debugging on Android and install ADB drivers on your PC for this)
+You can boot Android into recovery mode by using the following command on your PC (but you need to enable USB debugging on Android and install ADB drivers on your PC for this)